Java-Project-IM/notified/README.md

 - Import the project as a Maven project in IntelliJ or NetBeans.
 - Set the project's SDK to JDK 21.
-- Run `notif1ed.Notif1ed` as a Java application.
+- Run `com.notif1ed.Notif1ed` as a Java application.
 If the IDE complains about JavaFX runtime, either use the Maven run configuration or add JavaFX as a library/module.

 Troubleshooting

 - If `./mvnw` fails with a Java version error, ensure `java -version` reports a Java 21 runtime.
 - If you see `MySQL JDBC Driver not found`, Maven should download `mysql-connector-j` from `pom.xml`; make sure `./mvnw clean package` completes without errors.
-- If FXML resources are not found, verify they exist in `src/notif1ed/` and that code loads them with `getResource("LandingPage.fxml")` (relative to `notif1ed` package).
+- If FXML resources are not found, verify they exist in `src/main/resources/com/notif1ed/view/` and that code loads them with `getResource("/com/notif1ed/view/LandingPage.fxml")` (absolute path from classpath root).

 Helpful commands